 Both trips take about one hour and fifteen minutes and loading/unloading will eat up another half hour.
 Plan on getting there at least half an hour early (1-2 hours on peak hours weekends and holidays) and the whole trip is 2-3 hours.
 The schedule frequency may be reduced without notice in the rainy season or when one or more of the boats is out of commission for maintenance or repairs.

-It beggars belief in this digital age but reservations are not available for either car ferry service.
-You must go in person to the office adjacent to the dock and purchase tickets for the next sailing (if you’re driving park your car in the loading lineup first).
-Especially on the Puntarenas side you should pay close attention to your vehicle, the contents and your pockets – it’s not a very secure neighborhood.
+Online reservations are highly recommended.
+In person the ticket office is adjacent to the dock – if you’re driving park your car in the loading lineup first.
+Especially on the Puntarenas side stay alert and pay close attention to your vehicle, the contents and your pockets.

 A car with driver costs about $25 and passengers are ~$2 each.
 Credit and Debit cards as well as Colones or U.S. dollars are accepted

 Bus travelers to the southern beaches are in luck.
 Transportes Cóbano Bus company picks up at the new 7-10 terminal in San Jose or Puente Villa Bonita (a short taxi ride from SJO airport) and is one of the only bus lines in Costa Rica to offer online ticketing!
 The cost for the direct service is ~$15 to Tambor, Montezuma or Santa Teresa including the ferry ride.